jozsefs/frontend-quiz-app/README.md

 Frontend quiz
 =============

-A randomly chosen set from a collected list of questions in the FrontEnd field.
+A randomly chosen set from a collected list of questions in the Frontend field.

+- [ ] Testing checkboxes in readme
+- [x] See above